mk360/feh-battles/src/architecture.md

 The issue is, I had to figure out how to make battle previews, which should be stateless and be computed separately.
 Simply clone the whole Hero, so that the Cursors attached to them would not point to the main class.
 Problem solved.

-That turned out to be a terrible naive approach for a few reasons:
+That turned out to be a naive approach for a few reasons:

 - Huge memory consumption.
 FEH has a lot of varied effects and each effect is ruled by a Cursor.
 So for x Heroes on the field, I have around 20x the amount of cursors, the majority of which wouldn't be used.
 With each Cursor having 7 operations to change the numerical value (raise, lower, reset, as well as the classic arithmetic functions), we'd end up with 140x the amount of functions per Hero, so up to 1120, assuming a standard 8-Hero, 4v4 battle.
 - High Garbage Collector activity.
 I'm duplicating two objects, each filled with a lot of properties and references, since a preview needs two Heroes to work.
 Then these objects need to be destroyed, and I could slow the game down by repeatedly allocating memory and making GC sweeps.